theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 Model-View-Controller framework.
 What a controller does is it receives the system messages (button clicks mostly) and it tells the model (the data storage and management) to update, or do something based on that.
 This allows the UI to just handle updating itself when the model updates, and allows the model to work without requiring direct interference from the UI.
 For example, we use 3 different controllers to interface with 3 different DAOs.
-Each of them handles the CURL calls and uses the DAO as the model, grbbing data from it and returning it.
+Each of them handles the CURL calls and uses the DAO as the model, grabbing data from it and returning it.

 - Open/Closed: Our design allows for extension through inheritance or composition without modifying existing code, promoting code reuse and ensuring stability.